Where are they now? The last 14 Golden Boy winners: Anderson, Isco…

 During his four years in Italy, he developed into one of the best midfielders in the world, winning four Serie A titles and two Coppas Italia.

-United spent £89million to bring him back to the club in 2016 and, though he’s not been consistently brilliant at Old Trafford, the 28-year-old was an instrumental member of the French team that won the 2018 World Cup.
+United spent £89million to bring him back to the club in 2016 and spent six frustrating years at Old Trafford despite being an instrumental member of the French team that won the 2018 World Cup.

 Raheem Sterling